xiaojian-hong/yomo/example/6-multi-stream/README.md

 ## Code structure

-+ `source`: Read the files in a local directory, create a new QUIC stream for each file to pipe the file stream. [docs.yomo.run/source](https://docs.yomo.run/source)
++ `sender`: Read the files in a local directory, create a new QUIC stream for each file to pipe the file stream. [docs.yomo.run/source](https://docs.yomo.run/source)
 + `zipper`: Receive the data from `source`, create a new stream and pipe the `source` stream to `stream-fn` [docs.yomo.run/zipper](https://docs.yomo.run/zipper)
-+ `sfn`: Receive the stream from `zipper` and store the file in local via `io.copy`. [docs.yomo.run/stream-function](https://docs.yomo.run/stream-fn)
++ `receiver`: Receive the stream from `zipper` and store the file in local via `io.copy`. [docs.yomo.run/stream-function](https://docs.yomo.run/stream-fn)

 ## Prepare